wheelo/24Points-demo/README.md

 ## Usage
 The technology stack is consisted of ES2015 + less + websocket.
-Use it with following command:
+Use it with the following command:
 ```
 >> npm start
 ```